Skip to content

 Thread Pool

-When you're using def instead of async def, Starlette will run your code in a thread pool to avoid blocking the event loop.
+Starlette will run your code in a thread pool to avoid blocking the event loop.
 This applies for endpoint functions and background tasks you create, but also for internal Starlette code.

 To be more precise, Starlette uses anyio.to_thread.run_sync to run the synchronous code.

 The default thread pool size is only 40 tokens.
 This means that only 40 threads can run at the same time.
+This limit is shared with other libraries: for example FastAPI also uses anyio to run sync dependencies, which also uses up thread capacity.

 If you need to run more threads, you can increase the number of tokens: